-So, I did some searching and tweaking the URL by hand.
+So, I searched and tweaked of the URL by hand.
 It turns out that you can subscribe to an RSS feed for any new bookmarks with a common tag.
 You just need to enter the URL by hand in your web browser’s address bar.
-For example, this gives you a feed of all bookmarks tagged fairbrum:
+For example, this gives you a feed of all bookmarks tagged

 It works but it’s a bit of a faff.
 Personally, I’d like to see an RSS feed available for any public page I happen to be viewing on Delicious – user, tag, combinations of tags, a stack or search.
 That would be very useful.

 So I let Delicious know via Twitter.
 I hope they implement my feedback.